Hujaifa-Git/Font-MultiClass-Image-Classification/readme.md

 ## Setting up the Environment

+### Download Model and Dataset
+Download the pretrained model and dataset from [here](https://drive.google.com/drive/folders/1SykIvpTbbN3nMo0Vi58tOr2K89HPO9Tt?usp=sharing) and put it in this repository.
+Extract the dataset and follow the below instruction

 ### Create a Virtual Environment

 To create a new environment and install secessary packages run the following comand